pksunkara/nested-env-schema/README.md

 Note that it is mandatory returning the ajv instance.

+### Order of configuration loading

+The order of precedence for configuration data is as follows, from least significant to most:

+1. Data sourced from `.env` file (when `dotenv` configuration option is set)
+2. Data sourced from environment variables in `process.env`
+3. Data provided via the `data` configuration option

 ### Custom keywords

 This library supports the following Ajv custom keywords: